Synodontis petricola: Habitat and behavior

 In the wild, the species is endemic to Lake Tanganyika, which has a temperature range of 23 to 26 C, and an approximate pH of 8.5 – 9, and dH range of 4–15.
 It inhabits rocky shorelines in the littoral zone, to a maximum depth of 30 m.

+Juveniles appear to be carnivorous, feeding on water mites, seed shrimp, and insect larvae.
+Adults are generalists, feeding on algae scraped from rocks as well as small invertebrates; a 2026 study found that their dietary proportion, in descending order, consists of sponges, algae, plant detritus, and small aquatic arthropods such as crustaceans.

 The reproductive habits of most of the species of Synodontis are not known, beyond some instances of obtaining egg counts from gravid females.
 Spawning likely occurs during the flooding season between July and October, and pairs swim in unison during spawning.
-Juveniles appear to be carnivorous, feeding on water mites, seed shrimp, and insect larvae.
-Adults feed on algae scraped from rocks as well as small invertebrates.
 The growth rate is rapid in the first year, then slows down as the fish age.
-The pygmy leopard catfish practices brood parasitism.
-It lives among rock piles frequented by various species of Mbuna: small African cichlids.
-Courtship behaviour culminates with the female sucking sperm from the male's cloaca.
-She brings the sperm through her digestive tract to her cloaca, where her eggs meet the sperm.
-She then rushes into the nest of a cichlid, devours the eggs, and deposits her own.
-The cichlids then raise the catfish as their own.